 I am dedicated to continual learning and study to further enhance my knowledge and skills and regularly attend seminars, courses and conferences on a wide variety of subjects relating to hypnotherapy.
-Some of my more recent studies have included insomnia and sleep disorders, immunity and endurance, pain management, professional burnout, self hypnosis, treating intrusive thoughts and inner critical voices, logical and critical thinking, models of change, understanding hypnosis theories and research, rapid inductions and hypnotic phenomenon.
+Some of my more recent studies have included insomnia and sleep disorders, immunity and endurance, pain management, professional burnout, self hypnosis, treating intrusive thoughts and inner critical voices, logical and critical thinking, models of change, post-natal depression, understanding hypnosis theories and research, rapid inductions and hypnotic phenomenon.

 I attend both one-to-one and group supervision on a regular basis.
 I find supervision is invaluable and I have benefited greatly from it.